IlikeChooros/EEPROMReader/README.md

 # EEPROMReader

-Arduino EEPROM reader, with type templating for easy data reading.
+Arduino EEPROM reader / writer, with type templating for easy data management.

+## Features

+- **Type Templating**: Store and retrieve any data type using C++ templates.
+- **Easy to Use**: Simple API for reading and writing data.
+- **Board support**: Right now library supports: ESP32, ESP8266 and all Arduino boards.

 ## Overview